Air India Flight 171: Casualties

 Of the 242 people on board the aircraft, all 12 crew members and 229 of the 230 passengers died in the crash.
-On the ground, an additional 19 people were killed and 67 were seriously injured.
+On the ground, an additional 19 people were killed, and 67 were seriously injured.
 The intense heat of the post-crash fires, which had reached an estimated 1500 C, greatly complicated victim identification.
-However, by 28 June, the remains of all 260 victims had been identified, primarily through DNA analysis.
+However, by 28 June, the remains of all 260 victims had been identified, primarily through DNA profiling.
 Among the casualties was Vijay Rupani, the Chief Minister of Gujarat from 2016 to 2021, whose body was identified by DNA on 15 June.

-At least 50 medical students in the hostel buildings at the time of the crash were injured and required hospitalisation.
-The dean of the medical college said that "most of the students escaped, but 10 or 12 were trapped in the fire".